Black British people: 16th century

-Early in the 16th century, Catherine of Aragon likely brought servants from Africa among her retinue when she travelled to England to marry Arthur, Prince of Wales; she would go on to marry his younger brother Henry VIII.
 A black musician is among the six trumpeters depicted in the royal retinue of Henry VIII in the Westminster Tournament Roll, an illuminated manuscript dating from 1511.
 He wears the royal livery and is mounted on horseback.
 The man is generally identified as the "John Blanke, the blacke trumpeter," who is listed in the payment accounts of both Henry VIII and his father, Henry VII.
 A group of Africans at the court of James IV of Scotland, included Ellen More and a drummer referred to as the "More taubronar".
 Both he and John Blanke were paid wages for their services.
 A small number of black Africans worked as independent business owners in London in the late 1500s, including the silk weaver Reasonable Blackman.

 When trade lines began to open between London and West Africa, persons from this area began coming to Britain on board merchant and slaving ships.
 For example, merchant John Lok brought several captives to London in 1555 from Guinea.
 The voyage account in Hakluyt reports that they: "were tall and strong men, and could wel agree with our meates and drinkes.
 The colde and moyst aire doth somewhat offend them."

 During the later 16th century as well as into the first two decades of the 17th century, 25 people named in the records of the small parish of St. Botolph's in Aldgate are identified as "blackamoors."
 In the period of the war with Spain, between 1588 and 1604, there was an increase in the number of people reaching England from Spanish colonial expeditions in parts of Africa.
 The English freed many of these captives from enslavement on Spanish ships.
 They arrived in England largely as a by-product of the slave trade; some were of mixed-race African and Spanish, and became interpreters or sailors.
 American historian Ira Berlin classified such persons as Atlantic Creoles or the Charter Generation of slaves and multi-racial workers in North America.
 Slaver John Hawkins arrived in London with 300 captives from West Africa.
 However, the slave trade did not become entrenched until the 17th century and Hawkins only embarked on three expeditions.